Modern Vintage Bathroom Inspiration

 Another all-white modern vintage bathroom is balanced with a long natural wood vanity topped with marble countertops.
 The marble extends to the walls with a tiled backsplash inside a white cabinet alcove.
 Two silver framed mirrors hang above the double sinks, and a large oriental area rug covers the marble floor.

 When I think of the perfect modern vintage bathroom, I think of this one from Brepurposed.
 She paired modern elements in the mirror, sconces, and tile with a vintage dresser and rug.
-It’s the absolute perfect pairing of modern elements and clean lines with the warmer vintage dresser and accents.
-If I could steal her bathroom I would!

 This modern vintage style bathroom is primarily white with a dark wood vintage dresser converted into a vanity with sink.
 Round tiles line the floor, and white square tiles line the walls.
 A wood-framed round mirror hangs above the vanity.